Trigger Happy TV: Video

 Separate "Best of" collections have been released on VHS and DVD for each of the British Series 1, 2 and 3 (Christmas Specials), with each containing an amount of unseen footage.
 The three individual releases have also been released together, along with "Being Dom Joly" as a box-set entitled "Trigger Happy TV Complete", again on both VHS and DVD, along with unseen footage of "Being..."

 All of the British episodes are available to view online in the UK on Channel 4's All 4 service, and available for download from the UK version of iTunes.
 As of May 2012, there have been no DVD releases of the British episodes as originally aired, and no video releases of the American episodes.

 YouTube

-On 5 September 2015, Dead Parrot gained rights to start showing clips and full episodes on their YouTube channel.
+In September 2015, Dead Parrot gained rights to start showing clips and full episodes on their YouTube channel.

 Soundtrack

-Three soundtrack CDs have been released, each compiling most of the tracks used in the respective series.
-They are all on the label "4 Music", copyright Channel Four Television Corporation.
+Three soundtrack CDs have been released, each compiling most of the tracks used in the series.